25 Different Types of Wasps in Colorado

 This species is particularly fond of nesting in old wood and can sometimes nest in wood piles, barns, and other structures.

-The females of this species have four distinct teeth at the tip of their mandible, which distinguishes them from other Mason Wasps.
+The females of this species have four distinct teeth at the tip of their mandible, distinguishing them from other Mason Wasps.

-There are also types of wasps in Colorado that are typically black or dark brown in color with white or yellow stripes.
+There are also types of wasps in Colorado, typically black or dark brown with white or yellow stripes.

 The adults feed on nectar and pollen, while the larvae feed on caterpillars and other soft-bodied insects.